-Where Stifel acts as your portfolio manager, if we believe it is appropriate based upon the investment Portfolio you have selected, we may recommend that you allocate, or we may take steps on a discretionary basis to allocate, as applicable, (i) your account assets to investments that meet a lower risk tolerance than the one applicable to the investment objectives you have indicated, and/or (ii) a portion of your assets to cash.
+Where Stifel acts as your portfolio manager, if Stifel believes it is appropriate based upon the investment Portfolio you have selected, Stifel may recommend (and/or ask your Financial Advisor to recommend) that you allocate, or Stifel may take steps on a discretionary basis to allocate, as applicable, (i) your account assets to investments that meet a lower risk tolerance than the one applicable to the investment objectives you have indicated, and/or (ii) a portion of your assets to cash.

-As discussed above, we enter into written Advisory Agreements with Clients acknowledging our Advisory relationship, disclosing our obligations when acting in an Advisory capacity, and describing the roles and responsibilities of each party.
+As discussed above, the Advisory Agreements with Clients acknowledging Stifel's Advisory relationship, disclosing its obligations when acting in an Advisory capacity, and describing the roles and responsibilities of each party.

-FEES AND COMPENSATION
+ADDITIONAL INFORMATION ON FEES AND COMPENSATION

 For the services provided under the applicable Advisory Agreement, Clients generally pay an annual asset-based "wrap" fee at the rates set forth below (the "Advisory Account Fee," the "fee," or the "Advisory fee").
-The Advisory Account Fee consists of: (i) a fee for the services provided by Stifel (referred to as the "Stifel Fee") and, if applicable, (ii) a fee for the Adviser's services with respect to each Portfolio in which a Client's Advisory account is invested (the "Product Fee(s)").
+The Advisory Account Fee consists of: (i) a fee for the services provided by Stifel and Century (referred to as the "Stifel Fee") and, if applicable, (ii) a fee for the Adviser's services with respect to each Portfolio in which a Client's Advisory account is invested (the "Product Fee(s)").